vieirads/100DaysOfCode/r1-log.md

 ### R1D54
 Worked on my `taskcounter` app.
 Added a feature where the taskas are grouped by their status.
 Also, when a task is added, it goes right after the last queued one.
 I accomplished this simply by using push and splice array methods.

+### R1D55
+Manage to make the final time to stop once you click the button start.
+However, it does not account for the time paused when the button paused is clicked and then resume.
+Manage to make a countdown for the time in the tasks, but I try to modified it and it does not work anymore.
+I have to come back for these countdowns tomorrow and the wrong ellapsase time between paused and resumed.